 - Allosteric modulator: Binds at a different site than the agonist and initiates conformational changes that induce modulation of ligand-binding.

-- Allosteric activator: Binds at a site other than the agonist-binding site (also called allosteric site) and changes the structure of the active binding site to increase affinity to the substrate
+- Binds at a site other than the agonist-binding site (also called allosteric site) and changes the structure of the active binding site to increase affinity to the substrate

 The following terms are used to describe dose-response relationships:

-Potency (ED50): The potency of a drug is measured as the dose required to produce a pharmacological response of a specified intensity.
-Potency is a property that is dependent on both drug affinity and drug efficacy.
+Potency (EC50): The potency of a drug is measured as the concentration required to produce a pharmacological response of a specified intensity.

-- ED50 = the dose required to produce 50% of the maximum possible response (Emax)
+- EC50 = the effective concentration required to produce 50% of the maximum possible response (Emax)

 The effect of a drug can decrease with repeated dosing:

-- The underlying mechanism is depletion of the body's stores of an endogenous mediator
+- The underlying mechanism responsible for the decreased effect of a drug involves depletion of the body's stores of an endogenous mediator and downregulation of receptors.

-- Tachyphylaxis cannot be overcome by increasing the drug dose.
+- Cannot be overcome by increasing the drug dose.

 If the enzyme in question is responsible for the breakdown of a drug, the following effects are possible: